Return to Campus Plan

 Informed by the latest guidance from local, state and federal government officials and public health authorities, the college’s Recovery Task Force developed a strategic, three-stage reopening of the Canisius College campus.
 The health and safety of students, faculty, staff and their families remains the college’s top priority and continues to lead all decision-making regarding the reopening of the campus.

-Undergraduate and graduate students enrolled in the College of Arts and Sciences, the Wehle School of Business, and the School of Education and Human Services will begin the academic semester as planned on August 31.
-Labor Day and fall break are eliminated making the last day of in-person classes November 24, when the college breaks for the Thanksgiving holiday.
+To further ensure the safety of students and a continuance of learning, Canisius College has eliminated the Labor Day and fall break to make the last day of in-person classes November 24, when the college breaks for the Thanksgiving holiday.
 After that date, all remaining instruction will move online.
 Undergraduate students are not required to return to campus.
 And while we encourage students who travel home for Thanksgiving to remain at home, the residence halls will remain open until the end of the semester for those residents who wish to stay on campus until the official closing of the Residence Halls on December 9.
 Residents wishing to complete the semester on campus will need to complete a registration application by contacting Student Life.